JohnC2023/odin-recipes/README.md

+Project:
-Make a webpage with links to other pages.
+Build a webpage with links to other pages.
-Make it about recipes.
-Make three recipes.
+Make three recipes which can be linked from index.html.
+Add images to each recipe.